 Business law can be one of your most valuable subjects.
-Throughout this course students will study how business and personal law impacts each one of us on a day-to-day basis.
+Throughout this course, students will study how business and personal law impacts each one of us on a day-to-day basis.
 Business Law introduces an understanding of law through its forms, classifications and sources.
 Students will also study the impact of law as influenced by political, social and economic needs; legal rights and their enforcement; federal and state courts systems; and functions of administrative agencies.
 Real case study analysis and research will be part of the course.
 Students will apply the knowledge acquired to their own lives and experiences.
+At the successful completion of the course, students will earn (3) college credits through TC3.